Gwe2B/The_Last_of_Us/README.md

 ## Stay to do

- - Make the UML documentation
+ - Make the UML documentationToto